antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

 ## Building Container Images

-1. We will use [a single Dockerfile](./webapi/Dockerfile) and the multi-stage builds feature introduced in Docker 17.05 to build the application and sidecar containers.
+1. We use [a single Dockerfile](./webapi/Dockerfile) and the multi-stage builds feature introduced in Docker 17.05 to build the application and sidecar container images.

    > ```Dockerfile
    > FROM microsoft/dotnet:2.2-sdk AS builder